LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought: Conclusion

 In conclusion, we introduce the Learning Curves Database 1.1 (LCDB 1.1).
-This database is more reproducible, of higher resolution, and has multiple types of preprocessing (with and without data-leakage), making it a valuable database for the community to study learning curves.
-Moreover, we carefully study ill-behavior and find that a significant amount, 14\%, of the curves exhibit ill-behavior while some learners misbehave more frequently than others.
+This database is more reproducible, of higher resolution, and has multiple types of preprocessing (with and without data-leakage), as well as more modern learners such as CatBoost, TabNet, RealMLP, and TabPFN, making it a valuable database for the community to study learning curves.
+Moreover, we carefully study ill-behavior and find that a significant amount, 15\%, of the curves exhibit ill-behavior while some learners misbehave more frequently than others.
 Feature scaling rarely solves this problem and in some cases can make it worse.
 Lastly, we demonstrate the impact of ill-behavior on downstream tasks, underscoring the practical implications.
 We hope that LCDB 1.1 facilitates new investigations of ill-behavior and serves as a challenging benchmark to evaluate downstream tasks.

+\begin{ack} We gratefully acknowledge Jesse Krijthe, Taylan Turan, and the anonymous reviewers for their valuable reviews and insightful suggestions.
+We also thank Jan van Gemert, Marcel Reinders, David Tax, and Gijs van Tulder for their constructive discussions.
+We further acknowledge the support of DAIC (Delft AI Cluster) and DelftBlue for providing computational resources.
+Moreover, we thank the community, particularly OpenML for enabling the sharing of data and Scikit-learn for providing essential machine learning tools. \end{ack}

 {

 }